kevineo/learning/rails/setup/windows/README.md

 4. Then follow the Rails setup for Ubuntu that can be found here https://github.com/hollowaykeanho/learning/tree/master/rails/setup.

 ## Option #2 - Dual Boot
 > WARNING:
 >
 > You should have a decent computer science knowledge in terms of bootloader, dual partitioning and data-backup before attempting this option.
-> Otherwise, if you don't have any idea with the mentioned technology, go back to option #1.
+> Otherwise, if you don't have any idea with the mentioned technologies, go back to option #1.

-Depending on OSes and machines, dual boot allows maximum hardware usage compared to VM.
+Depending on OSes and machines, dual boot allows maximum hardware usage compared to VM solution.

 ### Installation
 > WARNING: